-COVERAGE: Applies to all respondents in employment excluding college based government
+COVERAGE: Applies to all respondents in employment excluding college based government allered in Order to obtain better quality data.

 NOTES: This variable replaced SHFTWK.
 The wording of the response categories has been altered in order to obtain better quality data.